torvalds/linux/Documentation/PCI/endpoint/pci-endpoint.rst

 However the PCI controller IP integrated in some SoCs is capable of operating either in Root Complex mode or Endpoint mode.
-PCI Endpoint Framework will add endpoint mode support in Linux.
-This will help to run Linux in an EP system which can have a wide variety of use cases from testing or validation, co-processor accelerator, etc.
+PCI Endpoint Framework will add endpoint mode support in GNU/Linux.
+This will help to run GNU/Linux in an EP system which can have a wide variety of use cases from testing or validation, co-processor accelerator, etc.